juxor/afaq/markdown/secI1.md

 In a word, no. This question is often asked by those who have come across the so-called "libertarian" right.
-As discussed in [section A.1.3](secA1.html#seca13), the word _"libertarian"_ has been used by anarchists for far longer than the pro-free market right have been using it.
-In fact, anarchists have been using it as a synonym for anarchist for over 150 years, since 1858\.
+As discussed in [section A.1.3](secA1.html#seca13) , the word libertarian has been used by anarchists for far longer than the pro-free market right have been using it.
+In fact, anarchists have been using it as a synonym for anarchist for over 150 years, since 1858.
 In comparison, widespread use of the term by the so-called "libertarian" right dates from the 1970s in America (with, from the 1940s onwards, limited use by a few individuals).
-Indeed, outside of North America _"libertarian"_ is still essentially used as an equivalent of _"anarchist"_ and as a shortened version of _"libertarian socialist."_ As Noam Chomsky
+Indeed, outside of North America libertarian is still essentially used as an equivalent of anarchist and as a shortened version of libertarian socialist.
+As Noam Chomsky notes:
-notes:

-> _ "Let me just say regarding the terminology, since we happen to be in the United States, we have to be rather careful.
+> _"Let me just say regarding the terminology, since we happen to be in the United States, we have to be rather careful.
 Libertarian in the United States has a meaning which is almost the opposite of what it has in the rest of the world traditionally.
 Here, libertarian means ultra right-wing capitalist.
 In